MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-1.md

 ## [Designing Metadata artifacts for 3270 Integration](application-integration-la3270apps.md)

-3270 Streams or green screen applications still run Mission Critical systems in Financial Services, Healthcare and many other industries.
+3270 streams or green screen applications still run mission-critical systems in financial services, healthcare, and many other industries.
 This section details the strategies to integrate with these applications using the 3270 Design tool.

 ## Related content